arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/datasheet/datasheet.md

 ![Nicla Voice Front View](assets/front.svg)

 ### Microcontroller
 The Arduino® Nicla Voice is powered by a nRF52832 SoC within the ANNA-B112 module (MD1).
 The nRF52832 SoC is built around an ARM® Cortex-M4 microcontroller with floating point unit running at 64 MHz.
 Sketches are stored inside the nRF52832 internal 512 KB FLASH which is shared with the bootloader.
 64 KB SRAM is available to the user.
 The ANNA-B112 acts as the SPI host for the data logging 16MB flash (U7) and the BHI270 6-axis IMU (U15).
 It is also the secondary for the BHI270 (U15) I2C and SPI connection.
-While the module itself runs at 1.8V, a level shifter can adjust the logic level between 1.8V and 3.3V depending on the LDO set in BQ25120 (U9).
+While the module itself runs at 1.8 V, a level shifter can adjust the logic level between 1.8 V and 3.3 V depending on the LDO set in BQ25120 (U9).
 An external oscillator (Y1) provides a 32 KHz signal.

 ### Neural Decision Processor
 The Arduino® Nicla Voice integrates a Neural Decision Processor™ NDP120 from Syntiant® (U3).
 The NDP120 leverages Syntiant Core 2™ ultra-low-power deep neural network inference engine to move larger neural networks into always-on domains with capacity to run multiple application simultaneously with minimal power consumption, including beamforming, echo-cancellation and noise suppression, keyword spotting and event detection.